ByMaxAnjos/CO2-traffic-emissions/README.md

 ### Model Evaluation and interpretabilty

-To evaluate the ML model we employed Root Mean Square Error (RMSE) as a primary metric.
 As the RF is part of black-box models, we utilized the feature importance method (*permutation*), which measures the contribution of each feature to the final predictions.
-The openair R package <https://bookdown.org/david_carslaw/openair/> was used to generate the plots and calculates the metrics from the *rfModel_df_cars* and *rfModel_df_speed*.
+The openair R package <https://bookdown.org/david_carslaw/openair/> was used to generate the plots and calculate the metrics from the *rfModel_df_cars* and *rfModel_df_speed*.

 #### ML model for traffic flow predictions